WilliamMurray-research/2026-0001-D/README.md

 Once the structure is stable, introduce symbolic governance, pointer‑driven materialisation, deterministic ledger‑based generation, template dereferencing, and structural validation tooling.
 Phase 2 transforms the framework from a static scaffold into a hybrid symbolic–native architecture engine.

 ---

+> **Author's Note — Standards Alignment**
+>
+> The justification above references ISO/IEC 15288 as the primary alignment standard.
+As this framework matures, additional standards warrant consideration.
+The ISO 8000 series (Data Quality) is a likely candidate — particularly ISO 8000‑1 (concepts and vocabulary) and ISO 8000‑61 (data quality management) — given the framework's emphasis on artefact integrity and provenance.
+The ISO 9000 series (Quality Management Systems) may also apply, particularly ISO 9001, where process repeatability and conformity assessment are concerns.
+Further alignment with ISO/IEC 12207 (Software Lifecycle Processes) is worth exploring as the automation phase matures.
+This note will be expanded and formalised as specific standards are confirmed and mapped to framework obligations.

 ## 2. Why This Framework Exists